What is a Freshman Seminar?

 When, where, and how often do freshman seminars meet?

-Freshman Seminars meet once a week for 2-3 hours between 1:00-9:00 PM on Monday through Thursday and after 9:00 AM on Friday.
+Freshman Seminars meet once a week for 2-3 hours.
 Ladder and tenured FAS faculty may not schedule a course meeting on Tuesday afternoons between 4-5:30 PM, the time designated for faculty meetings.
+Seminars may meet in department rooms by agreement or our office will request a room from the Harvard Classrooms Office.

 How do I submit my book orders?